-The content and format of patient Identification bands must comply with the current recommendations from the NPSA and the Information Standards Board.
-From July 2009, the recommendations require computer printed identity bands containing data obtained directly from PAS (or suitable alternative eg Evolution / HAS) and produced 'with the active involvement of the patient'.
+The content and format of patient Identification bands must be computer printed and comply with the current approved Trust format and produced 'with the active involvement of the patient'.

-6.4.2 Patient awareness
+6.5.2 Patient awareness

 All patients or parents/carers must be informed of the importance of identity bands for correct patient identification.